iA / Presenter / Support / Visuals

 "BodyFont": "-apple-system-ui-serif, ui-serif",

 Here you need to inform the CSS name of your custom font.
 Above is an example for the New York font.
-You will notice the name is different than the display name.
+You will notice the name is different from the display name.

-NOTE: You could directly set your custom font in CSS but you would lose the ability to override it using the Style Inspector.
+💡 You could directly set your custom font in CSS, but would lose the ability to override it using the Style Inspector.

 Using Images From Your Theme in CSS

-When your custom Theme is installed, iA Presenter preserves the directories structure.
+When your custom theme is installed, iA Presenter preserves the directory structure.

 You can then reference an image using the url(...) function.
 Example: